-Bear in mind when engaging anyone on this topic how the conversations around Indian Residential Schools and their legacy will impact Indigenous people with lived experiences in your classroom, office and on campus.
+It is important to consider how the conversations around Indian Residential Schools and their legacy will impact Indigenous people with lived experiences in your classroom, office and on campus.
 While every educator has a responsibility to facilitate learning experiences through generative discussion and debate, conversations around the severity or impact of the Schools, or whether the Schools constitute an instrument of genocide, will have impacts far beyond the classroom; such discussions should focus on fostering a sense of belonging for Indigenous people and promoting Reconciliation on campus and in our society.
-The topic of Indian Residential Schools and the TRC should be treated with care, as Indigenous communities are living with the extensive impacts of the Schools today-in everything from education, child welfare and incarceration, to mental, physical, and emotional health, culture, and spirituality.
+The topic of Indian